p4lang/p4runtime/docs/v1/README.md

 1.0.0-rc1 version.
 Others are Madoko-PDF rendering issues which may require hand-tweaking or workarounds.

-* Correct internal links e.g. to Section references.
+* Correct internal links e.g. to section references.
 Reference tags need to be added to sections, and the links to them need to be replaced.
-* Surround `tokens` with backtics - or not.
+* Surround `tokens` with backticks.
 All the Courier font formatting in the gDocs was lost.
-* PDF Formatting problems:
-  * Some tables exceed the page width.
-  * Some tables appear in the middle of code-formatted blocks
-  * Some nested lists didn't translate well and need adjusting, especially when a code block exists inside a list entry.
-I reccommend that authors consider using an alternate style, to circumvent markdown limitations.

 ## Content TODO
 Following are major content items which are missing or incomplete: